WARRANTLESS SEARCH CHALLENGE LAWYER ONTARIO

 "Consent" searches deserve the highest degree of scrutiny at trial of any kind of search.
 Some police services will even produce written consent search forms for targeted persons to sign, but in order for any consent to waiving constitutionally protected rights to privacy to be valid that consent must have been informed, which would usually require speaking with a lawyer for advice.

 Courts have come to inconsistent results over the legality of questions like "do you mind if I take a quick look in your trunk," leading to the discovery of evidence of significant criminal offences.
-Consent searches are often worth challenging if they lead to charges.
+Consent searches are usually worth challenging if they lead to charges.

 4. Plain view is only a seizure authority, not a search authority